Blaiski/Grappl/README.md

 With Grappl's code-item and design-item linking, pinpoint exactly what each code item does and visualize its impact on the codebase.
 Seamlessly navigate between code and design elements.
 Unleash the power of code impact visualization, all in real-time.
 No more manual digging through commits—Grappl has your back!

 1. Explore the connections!
-After making changes to a code item, simply point to it and press alt+r.
+After making changes to a code item, simply point to it and press `alt+r`.
 Witness the magic as Grappl reveals the _Related Design Items_.
 Gain valuable insights into the broader context of your code changes.
 2. Dive deeper into the code-card relationship.
 Direct your attention to the card you've been working on and press alt+r.
 Grappl will display the _Related Code Items_, illuminating the specific code components tied to the card.
 3. **Unveil the power of visualization!** Activate the code impact visualizer by selecting your card and pressing alt+i.
 Watch as Grappl presents the _Code Impact Visualisation_, providing a visual representation of your changes across the entire codebase.
 See the bigger picture in a glance!
 4. Real-time synchronization for seamless collaboration.
 Grappl operates in real-time, ensuring that everything remains synced with your board service and repository.
 Stay up-to-date with the changes made by your team members, instantly reflected in your workspace.